 That we break in.

-Wade hadn’t planned on breaking any laws, but he knew that if he got the Sheriff involved, then it would just be a case of Tommy’s word against Silas’s.
+Wade hadn’t planned on breaking any laws, but he knew that if he got the sheriff involved, it would just be a case of Tommy’s word against Silas’s.
 And no one was going to believe a pauper over a powerful, influential businessman, were they?

 What would Pa do?

-He was supposed to be the son of one of the best lawmen in the West, and here he was, seriously considering breaking the law.
+He was supposed to be the son of one of the best lawmen in the West and yet, here he was, seriously considering breaking the law.
 Wade grinned in the night.
 The thing was, he knew exactly what his father would say at a time like this.

 That had been the thing about Pa.
-There were two Samuel Nash’s; the Samuel Nash the Lawman, who was feared and respected throughout Missouri and beyond—and then there was Sam Nash, the man who got things done.
+There were two Samuel Nashes; Samuel Nash: the Lawman— who was feared and respected throughout Missouri and beyond—and then there was Sam Nash: the man who got things done.

-‘Here’s the funny thing, son,’ Wade could hear his father’s crackly baritone even now.
-‘There’s justice, and there’s the law.
+“Here’s the funny thing, son,’ Wade could hear his father’s crackly baritone even now.
+‘There’s justice, and then there’s the law.
 And those are two different things.
 What we do in my work is try to make one as much like the other as we can, but sometimes it can’t be fixed.
-That’s because of the sorry state of the world we live in, and the sorry hearts of men, do you understand?’
+That’s because of the sorry state of the world we live in, and the sorry hearts of men, do you understand?”

 Wade had said he did, although he hadn’t really.
 Not like he did now.
 It had been one of those sticking points between them when Wade had wanted to discuss one of his cases with his lawman father, hoping for a bit of insight.

-‘All I’m saying, is that if you ever get the choice between doing the right thing and following the law—then I hope any son of mine will do the right thing, every time,’ Sam Nash had said.
+“All I’m saying, is that if you ever get the choice between doing the right thing and following the law—then I hope any son of mine will do the right thing, every time,”Sam Nash had said.

 Wade remembered being appalled by that logic.
 He had seen it as a failing of the man and of the lawman if justice couldn’t be served by doing your job.

 But that was a long time ago.
 Wade had felt like that before he had gone to war and seen every sort of horror imaginable.
 There had been no justice then—that had just been the brute charnel house of factory slaughter.
-That was also before Wade had found both his fiancee and his Pa dead, lying side by side and killed by bandits for just a pocket full of coins.
+That was also before Wade had found both his fiancée and his pa dead, lying side by side and killed by bandits for only a pocket full of coins.

-Yeah, justice wasn’t written down in ledgers and state books, Wade thought.
+Yeah.
+Justice wasn’t written down in ledgers and state books, Wade thought.

 Justice was what you did.